arnbme/nyckelharpa/README.md

 <a name="top"></a>
 # Nyckelharpa
-The buttons and levers controlling HSM's strings. (currently a work in progress with much of it from Smarthings that will be updated and removed)
+The buttons and levers controlling HSM's strings.
+(This information is a work in progress with much of it from Smarthings that will be updated and removed)
 ## Table of Contents
 [ 1.
 Purpose](#purpose)<br />
 [ 2.
 Features](#features)<br />